Playwright / Screenwriter

 John, the Bungee Jumper

-An undercover agent from Interpol tracks down a dangerous cult figure who claims to raise people from the dead, but before he can arrest him, the crazy guy convinces the cop to take the plunge to come face-to-face with his own divinity.
+An undercover agent tracks down a dangerous cult figure who claims to raise people from the dead.
+But before he can make the arrest, crazy John, the Bungee-Jumper convinces the cop to take the plunge that will bring him face-to-face with his own divinity.